asyncapi/website/pages/blog/tooling-update-1.md

 If you want to include updates from your personal tooling, the [next blog post can be found here](https://github.com/asyncapi/website/pull/662), just leave a comment with the updates you want included.

 ## In focus
-[In January I opened up a discussion around potential changes](https://github.com/asyncapi/community/discussions/237) to the AsyncAPI roadmap to change the focus towards the entire lifecycle of APIs instead of only tooling to create APIs.
-Please do have a look and let us know what you think, as I will start to drive this change soon!
+[In January, I opened up a discussion around potential changes](https://github.com/asyncapi/community/discussions/237) to the AsyncAPI roadmap to change the focus towards the entire lifecycle of APIs instead of only tooling to create APIs.
+Please do look and let us know what you think, as I will start driving this change soon!

 This means these tooling update blogs, will focus on the roadmap and goals to push them forward.